bclous/SwiftUIKitUI/README.md

 ```

 You'll notice how you can chain these methods together, which is a signature feature in SUIKUI.
-It makes writing layout code (and other UIKit code as you'll see below) really quick and easy.
+It makes writing layout code (and other UIKit code as you'll see below) really easy and keeps things super readable.
 This style was inpsired by SwiftUI, but unlike SwiftUI, the order in which you chain these methods does not matter, so go nuts.

 Let's explore pinLeft(...), which has the same optional parameters as all of the "Sides" methods: